easy sourdough starter from scratch

 If kept around 75°F, your starter could be ready to use for baking in as little as one week.
 You may find that you need to continue the feeding schedule for another full week or longer before it’s ready.

-Another possibility: your starter may be bubbling and rising in the jar after feedings, but is deflating and needing a feeding much earlier than you realize.
+Another possibility if your starter is older than a week: your starter may be bubbling and rising in the jar after feedings, but is deflating and needing a feeding much earlier than you realize.

 In this case, the bubbles will have popped, but you’ll notice streaks higher on the jar where your starter was previously sitting.
 It could very well be ready to bake with at this point, it’s just telling you it’s ready to be stored in the fridge or fed more frequently.